Although it is not very common to find hip dysplasia in Pugs, it still is one of the diseases that a Pug owner should be aware of.

 - Whimpers or yelps when climbing stairs

-- Flinches when hip area or lower back are touched
+- Flinches when the hip area or lower back are touched

 Dysplasia is simply the dislocation of a bone from its proper place.
 “Plasia” is the Greek word for molding, so it’s easy to visualize an architectural form, like a beam or column, separating from its stabilizing molding.
-Hip dysplasia or displacement, is one of the best-known types of dysplasia in dogs.
+Hip dysplasia or displacement is one of the best-known types of dysplasia in dogs.

-The degenerative process of hip dysplasia is gradual, and so the onset of symptoms—the pain, specifically—also is somewhat gradual, taking place over the course of years.
+The degenerative process of hip dysplasia is gradual.
+The onset of symptoms, specifically pain, is also somewhat gradual taking place over the course of years.
 In simple terms, the two bones of the hip joint shift out of alignment.
 The structure of a dog’s hip bones is similar to our human hip formation, consisting of a precisely fitted ball-and-socket joint.
-This is called a “spheroidal” joint, referring to the spherical head of the distal or articulating bone, which fits into the cup-like cavity of the accompanying bone.
+This is called a “spheroidal” joint, referring to the spherical head of the distal or articulating bone, which fit into the cup-like cavity of the accompanying bone.

-- Hip dysplasia results in several symptoms which reduce mobility and cause pain:
+- Hip dysplasia results in several symptoms which reduce mobility and cause pain.

 - The muscles and joints become lax, and the joint capsule, a strong band of connective tissue which circled the bones for added stability, loses its elastic strength.

 - As this happens, the articular (working) surfaces of the two bones lose contact with each other.
 The bones slowly separate as the soft tissues around the joint degenerate.
-The disease may affect both hips, or only the right or left.
+The disease may affect one or both right and left hips.

-- TOO MUCH FOOD?
 One theory is that feeding a young, growing dog too many calories early in its development contributes to the disorder.

-- TOO MUCH EXERCISE?
-Another theory is that too much exercise, or the wrong kind of exercise, or simply too much high-impact exercise, such as fetching, jumping and catching a ball or Frisbee on concrete, contributes to hip dysplasia.
+Another theory is that too much exercise, or the wrong kind of exercise, or simply too much high-impact exercise, such as fetching, jumping, and catching a ball or Frisbee on concrete, contributes to hip dysplasia.